Ouns-AN/pdf-page-counter/README.md

-# pdf-page-counter
-Offline web app to count pages in PDF files using PDF.js
 # PDF Page Counter (Offline Web App)

 A fully offline web app that lets you drag and drop multiple PDF files and instantly counts their pages using PDF.js — all without uploading anything or requiring internet access.